 In the event that an Employer’s plan year expires more than ninety (90) days following the Notice of Non-Recertification Election, the Exchange shall notify Employers and Employees in a format approved by the Exchange that Contractor’s QHP will not be available upon the next renewal anniversary date.

-Contractor shall comply with other requirements of the Exchange relating to the continuation and transition of coverage following Contractor’s Non-Recertification Election, including, without limitation, those relating to protocols and timing for the removal of Contractor from the listing of Certified QHPs to be selected by Employers and Employees, the commencement of coverage for new Employers and Employees, and termination and transition of coverage.
+Contractor shall comply with other requirements of the Exchange relating to the continuation and transition of coverage following Contractor’s Non-Recertification Election, including, without limitation, those relating to protocols and timing for the removal of Contractor from the listing of QHPs to be selected by Employers and Employees, the commencement of coverage for new Employers and Employees, and termination and transition of coverage.

 7.4 Decertification

-Notwithstanding any other language set forth in this Section 7.07, the Agreement shall expire on the Expiration Date set forth in Section 7.01 in the event that the Exchange elects to decertify Contractor’s QHP based on the Exchange’s evaluation of Contractor’s QHP during the recertification process that shall be conducted by Exchange pursuant to Section 7.02 above.
+Notwithstanding any other language set forth in this Section 7.4, the Agreement shall expire on the Expiration Date set forth in Section 7.1 in the event that the Exchange elects to decertify Contractor’s QHP based on the Exchange’s evaluation of Contractor’s QHP during the recertification process that shall be conducted by Exchange pursuant to Section 7.2.

 7.5 Effect of Termination